Customer experience is more than just service.

 Covey’s “7 Habits of Highly Successful People” are a template to the 7 Habits of Highly Effective Customer Experience.

 Exceptional experiences are about the principles and best practices that have the greatest impact for the customer.
-Covey’s teachings inspired us all to thing outside of ourselves, and deliver a world-class customer experience in our specific line of work.
+Covey’s teachings inspired us all to think outside of ourselves, and deliver a world-class customer experience in our specific line of work.

 Stephen Covey’s Seven Habits of Highly Effective Customer Experience